 In the meanwhile, Danny, out in the maze, has just prior this scene successfully concealed himself by covering his footprints, and here Wendy is very near where would be the cupboard in the green hall in which Danny had been hiding when he shined the murder of Dick and we saw his expression of horror as he shined it in his Denver bathroom on the day of Jack's interview.
-Do I imagine there is a relationship between Danny screaming in the cupboard, his face showing the same horror as it had on Closing Day when he saw the bloody elevator, and that here, in not exactly what would be the same location in the green hall, but near it, Wendy is about to see the vision of the same bloody elevator?
+Do I imagine there is a relationship between Danny screaming in the cupboard, his face showing the same horror as it had in The Interview section when he saw the bloody elevator, and that here, in not exactly what would be the same location in the green hall, but near it, Wendy is about to see the vision of the same bloody elevator?
 Yes, I do.
-It's as if, in the same psychic location of it, his mother enters the territory of that scream and now will see the same bloody elevator which has threatened Danny from the film's beginning, which is the only certain shared shining in the film with the exception of when Dick shines to Danny if he would like some ice cream, a query which had directly preceded the only time in the film we observe Wendy traversing the green service hall behind the office.
-If the "ice cream" incident is morphed so that it contains within it the seeds of "i scream" or "eye scream" then the relationship of it to Wendy's walking the green hall on the way to the basement, on Closing Day, and passing by the cabinet in which Danny would later hide, perhaps strengthens the plausibility here of this being the green hall and Wendy, as I noted, now entering the psychic territory of Danny's horrified scream in the cupboard.
+It's as if, in the same psychic location of it, his mother enters the territory of that scream and now will see the same bloody elevator that has threatened Danny from the film's beginning.

 Figure 49k - Day of the Interview.

-We know the preposterous window in the office shouldn't be there, that directly behind is the hall in which Wendy sees the "great party" man.
-And there is an interesting connection with that "great party" hall and the one down which she views the bloody elevator.
-That connection is in the form of a landscape painting or photo.
+We know the preposterous window in the office shouldn't be there, that beyond the office is the hall in which Wendy sees the "great party" man.
+In that "great party" hall is a connection with the hall down which she views the bloody elevator, though they are two separate halls.
+That connection is in the form of a landscape photo.

 Figure 49l - Wendy flees the party man.

-In figures 49m and 49n we see this same landscape painting or photo in the bloody elevator hall.
+In figures 49m and 49n we see this same landscape photo in the bloody elevator hall.

 One of the first stand-out intimations we have that something is wrong with the Overlook, that all is not as it seems, is the impossible window in Stuart's office, viewed near the beginning of the film.
-Here, at the end, if this is the green hall, Kubrick returns us to that same impossible window, positioning us to look directly behind it, even between it and the formerly observed "great party" hall, where slips in the shined hall that leads to the bloody elevators.
-Whatever is the significance of this picture of the trees, I'm not confident, but a reason it stands out is not only for its doubling, being both in the "great party" hall and the bloody elevator hall, but also for reason of its being, aside from the painting of the landscape above the bed in Suite 3, and the four seasons photos of the Overlook and its environment just outside the office door in the reception area, the only other image in the Overlook that appears to portray the surrounding landscape.
-My inclination has been to associate the landscape with the impossible window in Stuart's office, reminding us of its impossible view via this pictorial landscape, rather as if the view from Ullman's impossible window, beyond the obvious foliage, could be this picture.
+Here, toward the end, Kubrick returns us to that same impossible window, positioning us to look directly behind it, even between it and the formerly observed "great party" hall, where slips in the shined hall that leads to the bloody elevators.
+Whatever is the significance of this picture of the trees, I'm not confident, but a reason it stands out is not only for its doubling, being both in the "great party" hall and the bloody elevator hall, but also for reason of its being, aside from the painting of the landscape above the bed in suite 3, and the four seasons photos of the Overlook and its environment just outside the office door in the reception area, the only other image in the Overlook that appears to portray the surrounding landscape.
+My inclination has been to associate the landscape photo with the impossible window in Stuart's office, reminding us of its impossible view.

 626 MS Red elevators.
 (2:14:40)